How to Effectively Market Your Upcoming Fundraiser: 4 Tips

 2. Incorporate a multi-channel approach.

 - Your nonprofit’s website.
-Your website is the hub of your digital marketing strategy.
-Like we discussed earlier in the article, make sure it’s well-designed and intuitive to navigate.
+Your website is the core of your digital marketing strategy, so it needs to be well-designed and intuitive to navigate.

 - Direct mail.
-Physical letters may feel outdated, but it’s still an effective way to connect with potential donors.
+Physical letters may feel outdated, but they’re still an effective way to connect with potential donors.

 - Social media.
 Meet your supporters where they’re already spending their time.
-Share content on Facebook, Twitter, Instagram, or whichever platform is most relevant to your audience.
+Share content on Facebook, Twitter, Instagram, or whichever platforms are most relevant to your audience.

 - Call and text.
-These methods allow for a compelling one-on-one conversation.
+These methods allow for compelling one-on-one conversations.
+Use these personal appeals to cultivate relationships, especially with longtime supporters and major donors.

-Throughout the various media you choose to incorporate, strike a balance between unifying a central message and tailoring your content to the context of each platform.
+Throughout all of the marketing channels you choose to incorporate, strike a balance between unifying a central message and tailoring your content to each platform.
 It should be clear that everything is part of the same fundraising campaign, but you won’t want to replicate the exact text of an email appeal on Twitter.

-As you explore the latest options, remember that many fundraising software providers have built-in marketing features that allow you to promote your campaign from within a unified system.
-Determine whether your online fundraising platform offers any of these features for an easy way to level-up your marketing strategy.
+Additionally, many fundraising software providers have built-in marketing features that allow you to promote your campaign from within a unified system.
+Determine whether your fundraising platform offers any of these features for an easy way to level-up your marketing strategy.

 You want to make it as easy and convenient as possible for donors to give.
 By streamlining your donation process, you’ll increase your donation page conversion rate and ultimately raise more for your mission.

-According to these nonprofit fundraising statistics from Double the Donation, this is especially important for mobile giving.
-Although conversion rates on mobile devices tend to be lower, more and more people are accessing donation pages through smartphones.
+Simplifying your donation page is especially important for mobile giving.
+According to Double the Donation’s fundraising statistics, transactions on mobile devices increased by 50% over the past year.
+Although conversion rates on mobile devices tend to be lower, more and more people are accessing donation pages on their phones.

-Take a close look at your donation page to find opportunities to streamline the process.
+Take a close look at both the desktop and mobile versions of your donation page to find opportunities to streamline the process.
 As you evaluate the form, consider the following questions:

 - How many fields do supporters need to fill in?
 Can any of these be eliminated?